Jonathan-YungHsin-Ho/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

-   > The **forEach()** method doesn't return anything, but iterates through each element in an array and calls a function on each element of that array; it can actually change or mutate the original array.
+   > The **forEach()** method doesn't return anything, but it iterates through each element in an array and calls a function on each element of that array; it can actually change or mutate the original array.
 The **map()** method returns a new array of the same size, but leaves the original array unmutated.

 2. What is the difference between a function and a method?